Save the Binturong From Habitat Loss!

 Unless we are able to learn enough about these animals and their habitats, they'll soon be in extreme danger because of what humans have done to their homes.

-Sign the petition below insisting that Inger Anderson, Director General of the International Union for Conservation of Nature (IUCN), further invest in trap cameras to help give conservationists the information they need to help the binturong!
+Sign the petition below insisting that Grethel Aguilar, Director General of the International Union for Conservation of Nature (IUCN), further invest in trap cameras to help give conservationists the information they need to help the binturong!

 Forests across the globe are being torn apart by numerous industries, and the habitats of animals are suffering horribly because of it.